schubertcarvalho/my-code-projects/README.md

 # my-code-projects
-This will be a repository of my conde projects.
+This will be a repository of my code projects.